Your Local Denver, Lakewood, Arvada, Thornton, Highlands Ranch and Aurora Orthodontists

 The last thing you’d want after completing your orthodontic treatment is to undo all your hard work because you didn’t wear your retainer!
 In the majority of cases, your orthodontist will simply ask you to wear a retainer when you’re sleeping at night.
 Wearing your retainer helps you keep your gorgeous new smile looking sharp for a lifetime!

-If you have any questions about braces, Invisalign, or any other element of All About Braces’ and Colorado Orthodontic's orthodontic treatments, please contact us today at any of our six locations!
+If you have any questions about braces, Invisalign, or any other element of All About Braces’ and Colorado Orthodontic's orthodontic treatments, please contact us today at any of our eight locations!